U.S., Allied Forces Join for Exercise Pacific Vanguard 2024

 |0

-This work, U.S., Allied Forces Join for Exercise Pacific Vanguard 2024 [Image 5 of 5], by PO1 Gregory Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Allied Forces Join for Exercise Pacific Vanguard 2024, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.